Table of contents

 The inflammation that causes the condition starts in the rectum and may spread to the colon.

-Symptoms often start mild and then progress over time.
+Symptoms often start mild to moderate and then progress over time.
 According to Cleveland Clinic, some of the early signs are:

 - Diarrhea or urgent bowel movements

 - Weight loss (as a consequence of lack of appetite)

 - Blood, mucous, or pus in bowel movements

 - Skin rashes

 - Liver disease

 - Loss of fluids and nutrients